Monday, April 30, 2018

 It had a creek running through it - so pretty!

-The picnic included several new wines that wine club members got to try first, along with tasting notes and stories provided by her husband.
+The picnic included several new wines that wine club members got to try first, along with tasting notes and stories.
+The weather was perfect, we had a great lunch, and we met a couple who we sat and chatted with.

-The picnic ended around 2 p.m., but we could have sat under their oaks, sipping wine all afternoon.
-Just lovely.
-On the way out, we got to see the longhorns again, up close and personal.
-We only had a couple more hours of freedom before we headed home, so we made up a pretty appetizer plate and sat out at Highlands, sans wine.
-Just enjoying the weather and a lawnchair snooze...
+The picnic ended around 2 p.m., and on the way out, we got to see the longhorns again, up close and personal.
+We only had a couple more hours of freedom before we headed home, so we sat out at Highlands, just enjoying the weather and a lawnchair snooze...

-When we got home I made meatloaf with scalloped potatoes and some green beans.
-Bubbie's gf joined us.
-They had gone to her prom on Friday night so she had pics to share.
-And we all enjoyed a good meal, then generally pooped out.
-We covered a lot of ground, ate a lot it seems, and grieved with our family.
-It was very full, and had it's yin and yang of sad and happy, but I am hoping this coming weekend is closer to home...
+When we got home I made dinner and Bubbie's girlfriend joined us.
+We all enjoyed a good meal, then generally pooped out.
+We covered a lot of ground, ate a lot, and grieved with our family.
+It was a very full weekend, and I am hoping this coming weekend we can stay closer to home.

 Monday, April 16, 2018